Education and Social Work Menu

 TRU fostered Ashley’s career goals with valuable field education.
 She made connections with mentors who have helped her personally and professionally.

 “The connection between theory and practice provided a space for me to self-reflect.
 This created a deep awareness of where my passion lies and the goals I hope achieve as a social worker.
 Additionally my final practicum placement is now the start of my career as practicing social worker.”

-The support I received from them was pivotal in my growth and shaping the social worker and person I have become.
+The support I received from them (professors) was pivotal in my growth and shaping the social worker and person I have become.

 TRU's Aboriginal community supports students

 Social workers have helped Trisha Shorson in her own life — through the women’s resource centre, the child welfare agency and victim services.
 Aboriginal support workers helped her during high school.